-Fine art photography focuses on specific concepts that mean something special to their creators.
+Fine art photography focuses on specific concepts that mean something and are special to their creators.
 These ideas usually take time to develop and can feature all kinds of subjects.

-Here are 22 of my favourite fine art photographers.
+Here are 19 of my favorite fine art photographers.
 They have inspired many to pursue their creative goals.

 Take the time to appreciate every photo in her gallery.
 You’ll find a plethora of unforgettable stories.
 These will motivate you to work harder as a photographer.

 Inna discovered her love for photography after graduating from law school.
 She started taking photos of everyone around her.
 This soon grew into conceptual photoshoots that now define her work.

 Alex has been an active and influential member of the photography community for longer than I can remember.
 He’s a talented artist.
 And he can transform a simple theme into an outstanding work of art, regardless of who or what is in the picture.

 She can photograph candid moments without compromising the quality of her work.
 It is a skill that’s hard to develop and impossible to ignore.

 Olga’s photos often feature golden light, dreamy landscapes, and quaint houses.
 These details give her entire portfolio an unparalleled style.
 They bring a smile to anyone’s face.